WE PRODUCE VIDEO ADS

 Once you have prioritized the keywords you are going to target, it is time to put them into your app description and app title (if possible…we know, it’s only 30 characters).
 To get advanced tips on how to optimize your app, test your ASO and more, be sure to read our other Google Play marketing posts.

 We hope that this simple guide has helped you understand how to choose keywords for your Android app.
 Remember, if you don’t succeed at first, keep at it.
 App optimization is a game of incremental improvements.
+To optimize other aspects of your listing like icon, screenshots or video, make sure you run A/B testing with Google store listing experiments.

 Finally, Google Play doesn’t require you to submit a complete app update to change your keywords, so test them as often as you feel is necessary.